Editorial guidance for Experience League authors

 At-a-glance guidance:

-• Sentence case for all headings.
+• Use sentence case for all headings (proper nouns excepted).

 • Do not stack headings.
 At least one sentence must exist between headings.